mboyea/www-mboyea-com/README.md

 ### Install Dependencies
 * Fork & Clone This Repository.
+* [Install NPM].
 * [Install PNPM].
 * [Install flyctl] for deployments.
 * [Install Git Bash] for deployment scripts & Github commits.
 * [Install psql] for remote SQL deployment.
+* Ensure each of the above command line tools are accessible by PATH.
 * Open a terminal in the root folder.
 * Run `pnpm i` in the terminal to install all app dependencies.